osmr/imgclsmob/keras_/README.md

 This is a collection of large-scale image classification models.
 Many of them are pretrained on ImageNet-1K dataset and loaded automatically during use.
 All pretrained models require the same ordinary normalization.
-Scripts for training/evaluating/converting models are in the [`imgclsmob`](https://github.com/osmr/imgclsmob) repo .
+Scripts for training/evaluating/converting models are in the [`imgclsmob`](https://github.com/osmr/imgclsmob) repo.

 ## List of implemented models